 This afternoon you will depart on your overnight flights from Ottawa to Dublin.

-Dublin Airport to Galway
+Dublin Airport to Belfast

 Ceád Mile Fáilte – “One Hundred Thousand Welcomes” to Ireland!

-Overnight in Galway.
+Overnight in Belfast

 Today you can explore some of the beautiful countryside of Connemara, with its rolling hills, flowing rivers and coastal landscapes.
 Connemara is a wild and beautiful region of mountains, lakes, tumbling streams, undulating bog, unspoiled beaches and panoramic views.
 It is a Gaelic- speaking region and has attracted many artisans, who can be visited at work in their studios.
-The centre of Connemara is composed of mountain peaks, the Twelve Bens or Pins which culminate in Benbaun.
+The centre of Connemara is composed of mountain peaks, the Twelve Bens or Pins, which culminate in Benbaun.
 The sharp grey peaks of quartzite rock which is resistant to weathering are too steep and hard to be clothed in blanket bog.
 The region is now largely uninhabited, although in the past the more fertile lowlands were cultivated and the uplands were used as pasture for cattle and sheep.

 Stop and visit Kylemore Abbey & Gardens.
 Kylemore Abbey is the only home of the Benedictine nuns in Ireland.
 The Abbey was acquired by the nuns in 1920.
 Set in the heart of Connemara, this unique Abbey offers the warmth and hospitality of its peaceful environs.
 Its enchanting history is interpreted in detail in rooms at the Abbey.
 It was originally built by Mitchell Henry, M.P. for County Galway (a native of Manchester city) as a gift for his wife.
 The Gothic Church, set in the grounds of the Abbey, is the jewel in the crown of Kylemore.
 It has been lovingly restored and any visit would not be complete without seeing it.
 Explore the magical 6 acre Victorian walled garden, where Victorian varieties of flowers and vegetables are grown.
 Vegetables and herbs from the garden are used in the café where they offer traditional home cooked food made to the recipes of the Benedictine nuns.
+(B)

-Overnight in Galway.
+Overnight in Galway

 The Burren, Cliffs of Moher, Bunratty

-Travel through the Burren – The Burren takes its name from the Irish word ‘bhoireann’ meaning, ‘a stony place’ or ‘a rocky place’, which is a good description for this 350 sq kilometres limestone plateau in North Clare.
+Travel through the Burren – The Burren takes its name from the Irish word ‘bhoireann’ meaning, ‘a stony place’ or ‘a rocky place’, which is a good description for this 350 sq. kilometres limestone plateau in North Clare.
 The rough, intriguing and attractive landscape was formed 320 million years ago under a tropical sea.
 Later it was shaped by ice, hard weather and, of course, man and his beasts.
 The many wedge tombs and megalithic tombs prove that people have been living in the Burren for more than 5000 years.

 Then travel to the Cliffs of Moher, one of Ireland’s most spectacular sights.
 Standing 600ft above the ground at their highest point and 5 miles long, the Cliffs boast one of the most amazing views in Ireland.
 On a clear day, the Aran Islands are visible in Galway Bay as well as the valleys and hills of Connemara.

 In the afternoon, visit Bunratty Castle and Folk Park.
 Bunratty Castle is one of Europe’s finest.
 Pride of more than 100 castles built by the McNamara chieftains in 15th century Clare, it is faithfully restored and refurnished.
 Built in 1425, it is the most complete and authentic medieval fortress in Ireland and contains furnishings, tapestries and works of art from the period.
 In the shadow of the castle is Bunratty Folk Park set on 26 acres, illustrating 19th century Irish life from grand manor houses to peasant dwelling and from farm activities to cobble-stone village streets.
+(B, D)

-Overnight in Limerick.
+Overnight in Tralee

 Our first stop will be in Dingle.
 Dingle is a small port town on southwest Ireland’s Dingle Peninsula, known for its rugged scenery, trails and sandy beaches.
 It is considered to be one of the most picturesque parts of Ireland.

-Overnight in Limerick
+Overnight in Tralee

 Blarney & Cork City